 Al & Alice

 Photographs of loved ones are tantalizing because they promise to give you something, but the more you look at them, the less they deliver.
 They intensify a feeling of wanting to be connected, but cannot satisfy it.
 In this project, I am trying to capture more than a specific memory of a person, but rather their essence and the profound sense of loss that is part of forgetting someone.
-My goal is to trigger feelings related to time, memory, and the sorrow of losing a loved one and a former part of the self.

 This project includes a quartet of film poems based on the poetry of Alice Goncalves Sousa including Promises, The Flame Still Burns, Alvaro, and Elusive Beauty.
 See the Film Stills section of this web-site for more information.